ptvan/ptvan.github.io/_posts/2023-02-02-business-strategy-books.md

 - Mergers and acquisitions do not guarantee success, merging two mediocre companies results in a larger mediocre company.

-The chapters have individual lessons that derive from these patterns:
+The chapters have individual lessons that derive from these trends:

 - Prioritizing hiring good leaders over fleshing out strategy, since conditions can change that render old plans obsolete, but a good team would be able to adapt to those changes